-- 14. In addition to the service qualification, the payment of salary to the employee in accordance with the above provisions shall be made on condition that she will be available for full-time, or equivalent part-time, duty for a period of at least thirteen weeks from the date of return to her job.
+- 14 In addition to the service qualification, the payment of salary to the employee in accordance with the above provisions shall be made on condition that she will be available for full-time, or equivalent part-time, duty for a period of at least thirteen weeks from the date of return to her job.
 In the event of her not being available she shall refund amounts paid which are not part of her statutory entitlement, or a lesser amount which the Trust Directors at their discretion may decide.
-If you are in doubt about your ability to return to work then you can elect to be paid the enhanced maternity pay as a lump sum on the date of your return. - 15.
-The requirement to return to duty for at least thirteen weeks may be reduced at the discretion of the Trust Directors in exceptional circumstances. - 16.
-Following a return to work, the normal provisions for termination upon notice shall apply. - 17.
-The period of thirteen weeks (inclusive of School holidays and dates of School closure) shall run from the date on which the Employee returns to duty or the date during the School holiday on which, having been declared medically fit, she is deemed to be available for duty. - 18.
-An employee shall be regarded as having fulfilled the conditions of these maternity provisions if, having obtained prior approval from the Trust to return to work on a part-time basis, she completes such a period of part-time service which, when equated to full-time service, is equivalent to thirteen weeks' full-time duty.
+If you are in doubt about your ability to return to work then you can elect to be paid the enhanced maternity pay as a lump sum on the date of your return. - 15 The requirement to return to duty for at least thirteen weeks may be reduced at the discretion of the Trust Directors in exceptional circumstances. - 16 Following a return to work, the normal provisions for termination upon notice shall apply. - 17 The period of thirteen weeks (inclusive of School holidays and dates of School closure) shall run from the date on which the Employee returns to duty or the date during the School holiday on which, having been declared medically fit, she is deemed to be available for duty.

+18 An employee shall be regarded as having fulfilled the conditions of these maternity provisions if, having obtained prior approval from the Trust to return to work on a part-time basis, she completes such a period of part-time service which, when equated to full-time service, is equivalent to thirteen weeks' full-time duty.

-Time Off for ante-natal care
+Time off for antenatal care

-- 19. Reasonable time off will be allowed for ante-natal care.
+- 19 Reasonable time off will be allowed for ante-natal care.
 Whenever possible, appointments should be made at the start or end of the working day.
-You may be required to produce an appointment card or some other document confirming all appointments other than the first. - 20.
-There will be no deduction from your salary for attendance at authorised ante-natal appointments, including any time spent travelling to and waiting for the appointment. - 21.
-Absence because of pregnancy related illness outside the period of absence for maternity will be treated as sick leave.
+You may be required to produce an appointment card or some other document confirming all appointments other than the first. - 20 There will be no deduction from your salary for attendance at authorised antenatal appointments, including any time spent travelling to and waiting for the appointment. - 21 Absence because of pregnancy.